 That Dragon, Cancer Accessibility Report

-That Dragon, Cancer has 11 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 10 accessibility features for Controls in That Dragon, Cancer which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button & Single Stick: Can play with button and stick.